mananiac/Flask-API/README.md

 3. Run the flask program
 `flask run`
-4. A new database will be created from the CSV file.
-Delete the DivvyChallenge.db file after stopping the server :)
+4. A new database will be created from the CSV file :)